birdLark/birdLark.github.io/community/contribution_guide/contribute.md

 sidebar_position: 1
 ---

-This guide documents the best way to make various types of contribution to Apache LarkMidTable, including what is required before submitting a code change.
+This guide documents the best way to make various types of contribution to GitHub LarkMidTable, including what is required before submitting a code change.

 Contributing to birdLarkdoesn't just mean writing code.
 Helping new users on the mailing list,